 - The underlying bone thickens and expands to reduce the load on the cartilage.

-- The synovial membrane and the joint capsule leads to a rigid and painful joint to move.
+- The synovial membrane and the joint capsule lead to a rigid and painful joint to move.

 How would Osteoarthritis affect me?

 It is a disease that develops over time.
-Changes will be slow and subtle in some people, while in others, pain and stiffness gradually get worse until the disease process ends.
+Changes will be slow and subtle in some people, while in others, pain and stiffness gradually worsen until the disease process ends.

 At this point, the joints look quite knotty, but they are usually much less painful.
-In some cases they become pain.
+In some cases, they become a pain.

-Osteoarthritis is typically diagnosed on the basis of clinical and radiographic evidence.
+Osteoarthritis is typically diagnosed based on clinical and radiographic evidence.

-Simple radiography – It is the method of image choice, because they are very useful and can be easily taken; In the areas of load bearing, radiographs may represent loss of joint space, as well as subchondral bone sclerosis and cyst formation.
+Simple radiography: It is the method of image choice because they are instrumental and can be quickly taken; In the areas of load-bearing, radiographs may represent a loss of joint space and subchondral bone sclerosis cyst formation.

-Magnetic resonance imaging (MRI) – It is not necessary in most patients with osteoarthritis unless additional pathology susceptible to surgical repair is suspected; Unlike radiography, magnetic resonance imaging can directly visualize joint cartilage and other joint tissues (eg, meniscus, tendon, muscle, or effusion).
+Magnetic resonance imaging (MRI) is unnecessary for most patients with Osteoarthritis unless additional pathology susceptible to surgical repair is suspected; Unlike radiography, magnetic resonance imaging can directly visualize joint cartilage and other joint tissues (e.g., meniscus, tendon, muscle, or effusion).

-Ultrasonography – It is being investigated as a tool for monitoring the degeneration of cartilage, and can be used for guided injections in the joints.
+Ultrasonography is being investigated as a tool for monitoring the degeneration of cartilage and can be used for guided injections in the joints.

-Bone scintigraphy – may be useful in the early diagnosis of osteoarthritis of the hand; they can also help differentiate osteoarthritis from osteomyelitis and bone metastases
+Bone scintigraphy – may be helpful in the early diagnosis of Osteoarthritis of the hand; it can also help differentiate Osteoarthritis from osteomyelitis and bone metastases.